 If you suspect elder abuse at a nursing home, record details of signs and patterns and report them to the administration.
 Elder abuse is a serious claim.
-If you report elder abuse, nursing home administrators will review the allegations and get in contact with anyone involved.
+If you report elder abuse, facility administrators will review the nursing home abuse allegations and get in contact with anyone involved.
 The administrators will do their part to address any elder abuse issues.
 If these issues continue, reach out to your state office of the Administration on Aging.
 You may also be able to take advantage of the Long-Term Care Ombudsman Program, which works with nursing homes to identify and address elder abuse.

 Adult Protective Services (APS) can be a valuable resource if you suspect elder abuse.
 APS can respond to any concerns and questions you have regarding elder abuse.
 If you need to report elder abuse or neglect, APS makes it easy to do so.